CHÂTEAU LATOUR 2000

 Wine Spectator

-The fruit here is still very much in the primary phase, with a decidedly racy feel to the raspberry coulis, cassis and blackberry reduction notes that are streaked with violet, iron and graphite flavors.
+The fruit here is still very much in the primary phase, with a decidedly racy feel to the raspberry coulis, cassis and blackberry reduction notes that are streaked with violet, iron and graphite flavours.
 The superlong finish alternates between a tug of sweet earth and a velvety feel, as the fruit and grip are still melding together, but there's so much vivacity here, there's no concern with waiting it out.
 The wait may be a while though.
 Rather stunning that this can separate itself so clearly from the rest of 2000's high-class field.

-See more
+Read more

 99 / 100